The legendary Dark Souls, an ARPG of many a tale and many a meme. What mystical qualities made this game so beloved to this day?

 - Royal Wood – Only in the Artorias of the Abyss DLC.
 This is basically a past version of the Darkroot Garden, but with more difficult enemies and interesting terrain.
 It’s surreal being here to begin with, but you get to face off against the legendary knight Artorias himself as a victim of the Abyss.
 And yes, it’s one of the most challenging fights in the game.

 - New Londo Ruins – Well, the first half anyway.
 Imagine fighting a bunch of ghosts safely hiding in walls while they slice and grab you in large numbers.
+Then you walk into a room and ger ganked by a whole brigade of them.
 If you were unfortunate enough to get the Cursed status, you can visit a NPC here to break the curse for free.
 However, your HP is halved and the ghosts will likely do a lot of damage at that point of the game.
 The rest of the map is not too bad once you drained the water.
 But it also has no bonfires whatsoever and it’s home to one of the hardest boss fights in the game.

 - Demon Ruins – What a strangely boring map.
 Aside from wishy washy placement of boss monsters you fought before, giant fields of nothing and monsters that do ridiculous damage to your equipment, this place feels like it takes a while to get used to.
 Also, three bosses.
 The first one is a gimmick boss where you can kill him by luring him into a trap, the second one is a rehashed Asylum Demon, and the third one gives you little to no room to fight.
 Talk about underwhelming and tedious.

 - Lost Izalith – One word: lava.
-The first half of this map is a giant sea of lava that makes you feel like you’re taking a blindness test.
+The first half of this map is a giant sea of lava that makes you feel like you’re taking a blindness test (unless you’re playing the Remastered version of this game, which isn’t too bad).
 It’s too damn bright, and for some reason the rest of the map gets darker.
 There even exists a mod for the PC version just to tone down the brightness.
 The lava makes everything harder to see.
 Also, the Bounding Demons of Izalith (those dragon butt things…) are a pain to deal with.
 The second half of the map is more straightforward and not nearly as bad, but damn.
 Also, it’s home to the worst boss in the game: the Bed of Chaos.

 - The Great Hollow – I cannot stress enough how much this map pisses me off.
 It takes the worst mechanic of the game (platforming) and turns it into a giant vertical platformer.
 Aside from Crystal Cave, I don’t think there’s an easier place to die than this one.
+As you descend down on the tree branches trying to collect Titanite, there’s a chance that you’ll land on a branch in a weird way and suddenly slip off due to inconsistent geometry.
 There are also areas in this map that are difficult to maneuver in, making it easier for Basilisks to curse you.
+Just a straight up poorly designed map.
+Don’t bother attempting it if you have a lot of souls and humanities on you.

 - Ash Lake – Okay.
 This one, I’m mixed on.
 Ash Lake is a very scenic area and is one of the few maps to have its own background music (which I love).
 The problem is that there’s pretty much NOTHING to do here, unless you’re a user of dragon weapons or want to complete the Siegmeyer side quest.
 Ultimately, this map is more thematic than fun.
 It is to show the vast expanses of emptiness to emphasize that a once powerful race of beasts (dragons) once resided here.
 And only one dragon still lives.
 Though, I have to admit that the local Hydra gliding over the beach is graceful as fuck.